davejacobs/mint/README.md

       d.template = 'resume'
     end

-> Note: Block-style indentation passes the block to you *after* initializing
-> the document with default values.
-So you do not need to worry about
-> specifying each argument.
-Anything you specify will override what
-> is already there.
+Block-style indentation passes the block to you *after* initializing the document with default values.
+So you do not need to worry about specifying each argument.
+Anything you specify will override what is already there.

 [Dir::chdir method]: http://ruby-doc.org/core/classes/Dir.html#M002314 "You can change the current directory context with Dir::chdir(path)"